fison67/LG-Connector/README.md

 12. Click on the "Update" button
 ```
 Step 3 and 4 are only needed if the repo has not been added earlier (e.g. in the DTH installation).

+# License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details